-Originally from Copperas Cove, Texas, my experience traveling and working in the U.S., Central America, Europe, the Middle East, North Africa, and Turkey has shaped my understanding of the frameworks necessary to ensure people can live a life of dignity, free from fear and want.
-My work is multi-disciplinary, focusing on responsible business practices, livelihood security of vulnerable groups, forced migration, and the meaningful inclusion of women in fragile and conflict-affected environments.
+Originally from Copperas Cove, Texas, my experience traveling and working in the U.S., Central America, Europe, the Caucuses, the Balkans, the Middle East, North Africa, West Africa, and Turkey has shaped my understanding of the frameworks necessary to ensure people can live a life of dignity, free from fear and want.
+My multi-disciplinary work focuses on responsible business practices, livelihood security of vulnerable groups, forced migration, and the meaningful inclusion of women in fragile and conflict-affected environments.

 Since 2018, I have been living in Brussels, Belgium.
 Currently, I am an Associate Researcher at the Center for Migration, Diversity, and Justice at the Brussels School of Governance, Vrije Universiteit Brussels.
 From 2019-2021, I was a Visiting Fellow at the London School of Economics and Political Science, IDEAS.
 From 2018-2019, I was a Visiting Fellow with the Wilfred Martens Centre for European Studies, the in-house think tank of the European People's Party.

 From 2005-2018, I lived in Istanbul, Turkey, where I worked at the Istanbul Policy Center, Sabanci University, and the Center for European and International Studies, Kadir Has University.
 I was deeply engaged in civil society, co-founding the Women in Foreign Policy Turkey Chapter, co-administering the Syria Support Network, and serving on the Advisory Board of the CIPE LIFE project that supported food entrepreneurs from the Syrian and host communities in Turkey.